KabakiAntony/Politico/README.md

  NOTE "flask run" defaults to production where the debug mode is off
         and that denies one the chance of seeing the errors that arise but the below settings will help override that.

-        So if you choose to use flask run please set the following environment variables.
    ```
       use set on windows and export on linux/mac
       set FLASK_APP=run.py